-Here's a ballpark estimate of what you might pay to have a sealant placed on your, or your child's, tooth.
+Here’s an estimate of what you might pay to have a sealant placed on your, or your child’s, tooth.

 Note: The fee range shown is per tooth.